raghav-misra/auto-downloader/README.md

 * An empty file (any file format)
 * The file you want to download
 ___
+## Setting Up:
+1. Host the file you want to download online and copy the direct link.
+2. In the empty file you created, type the following:
+> (DownloadFileURL): [DIRECT-LINK] <br/>
+> (Version): [NEW-VERSION]
+In your file, replace [DIRECT-LINK] with the link you copied.
+Then, replace [NEW-VERSION] with the latest version.
+Lastly, host your text file online as well.
+___
 ## The Bare Code - C#:
 > At The Top:
 ```csharp